input-output-hk/plutus-pioneer-program/docs/week1.rst

    or to burn tokens, in which case the inputs will be lower or higher than the outputs, depending on the scenario.

-*The effect of a transaction is to consume inputs and produce new outputs.*

 Let's take a look at a slightly more complicated example.